Are you trying to sell me something?

 Make me an offer if you'd like to license or syndicate content from this Web site, my e-mail

 to let me know that you've done so.
-In general, unless you are prepared to pay for a syndication license, the
+In general, unless you are prepared to pay for a syndication or reprint license, the

-answer to all questions of the form, "May I copy your article from (URL) on my Web site?" is, "No. Link to it instead.
+answer to most questions of the form, "May I copy your article from (URL) on my Web site?" is, "No. Link to it instead.

 That's what links are for, and that way if I update it, visitors to your Web site who follow the link automatically